Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Project description

-\textit{Additional ground-based spectroscopy.} High-resolution spectroscopy ($R > \num{10000}$) is the best adapted for the analysis of spectroscopic binaries.
-However, intermediate-resolution ($R = 2000 - \num{10000}$) spectroscopy can suffice for large velocity amplitudes\footnote{As an example, the SB2 nature of the main target in this paper, GLS~\num{11448}, was discovered in an $R\sim 2500$ spectrum from CAHA3.5.}.
+$\,\!$ High-resolution spectroscopy ($R > \num{10000}$) is the best adapted for the analysis of spectroscopic binaries.
+However, intermediate-resolution ($R = 2000 - \num{10000}$) spectroscopy can suffice for large RV amplitudes\footnote{As an example, the SB2 nature of the main target in this paper, GLS~\num{11448}, was discovered in an $R\sim 2500$ spectrum from CAHA3.5.}.
 Furthermore, high-resolution spectra are usually obtained with a single circular aperture that (for the most part) erases the spatial information from visual binaries (e.g. \citealt{SimDetal15a}), something that can be overcome at lower spectral resolutions with long slits or IFUs \citep{Maizetal18a,Maizetal21b,MaizBarb20}.
 We expect to include in \MTW\ intermediate-resolution spectra from GOSSS, WEAVE \citep{Jinetal24}, 4MOST \citep{DeJoetal19}, and possibly other ground-based sources.
+They will be used mostly to expand and analyse the extended sample.